This post may contain affiliate links. Read our disclosure policy here.

 - Grate the cucumber on top of a clean kitchen towel or cheesecloth.
 Ring out the excess water over the sink, then transfer it inside a medium bowl.

-- To the cucumber, add the garlic, yogurt, lemon juice, dill, and salt.
+- Grate the garlic into the cucumber bowl, add the yogurt, lemon juice, dill, and salt.
 Mix to combine.

 - Refrigerate, covered, up to 2 days or until ready to serve.